Difference Between Medicare and Medicaid

 What is Medicaid?

-This healthcare program is designed to help in the healthcare costs for people with limited income and resources.
+This healthcare program is designed to help with the healthcare costs for people with limited income and resources.
 This venture in the United States is both a federal and state program.

 It includes intricate and even ensures the expensive medical needs of the citizens.
 Let us now discuss the basic features of Medicaid: